 June became LGBT pride month in recognition of the Stonewall Riots in June 1969 in New York City’s Greenwich Village.
 The riots kicked off the movement, which grew dramatically afterward.
 The first gay pride march was the following June in 1970, making this month the 50th year of pride marches.

-Accomplishments After LGBT and Cannabis Advocacy for Years
+Accomplishments of LGBT and NJ Cannabis Activists

 After years of advocacy, Jay Lassiter is now a well-known writer for InsiderNJ.com.
-Lassiter said one of his accomplishments is simply living after being HIV positive for 28 years.
+Lassiter said one of his accomplishments is simply living after being HIV-positive for 28 years.

 Seeing Maryland, where he grew up, approve gay marriage was also an accomplishment.
 Lassiter went to Maryland after Hurricane Sandy and served as a county Field Director of votes in 2012.
 It was the first time that gay marriage had been approved by a referendum and the first win after several losses.